 Follow these steps to work with annotations in PowerPoint 2013:

 - Open a presentation which has saved annotations, as shown in Figure 1, below.

 Figure 1: Slide with annotations

 - Now select any of the annotations, and you will see the Ink Tools Pens contextual tab on the Ribbon, as shown in Figure 2, below.
 We selected an annotation done using the Pen tool.

 Figure 2: Ink Tools Pens contextual tab

-- Now we can change the color and thickness of the selected annotation, to change color, click the Color button shown in Figure 3, below which brings up the Color drop-down gallery, choose any color you want.
+- Now we can change the color and thickness of the selected annotation, to change color, click the Color button shown in Figure 3, below which brings up the Color drop-down gallery, choose More Ink Colors option.

 Figure 3: Change the color of your annotation

 - You can also change the thickness similarly by clicking the Thickness button, as shown in Figure 4, below.
 This brings up the Thickness drop-down gallery where you can make a choice to make your annotation thicker or thinner.